JMDplots vignettes

 microhum_6()

-Differences of nO2 and nH2O between subcommunities of obligate anaerobes and aerotolerant genera in controls and patients (Figure 6–figure supplement 1)
+Differences of chemical features of proteins between subcommunities of obligate anaerobes and aerotolerant genera from controls and patients (Figure S4)

 Summary of metagenome sequence processing (part of Supplementary File 1)